icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 (A comparison to NASA-TM-D-2166 [^9] methods were discussed in the review of [NASA-TM-D-2166]({}NASA-TM-D-2166.md), and were found to be of limited accuracy.)

-With any of the very approximate extrapolation of Cd, the estimated effects are different than Figure 10 (b) from above.
+With either of the very approximate extrapolation of Cd, the estimated effects are different than Figure 10 (b) from above.

 ![Figure 10b from NASA-TM-83556](images/nasa-tm-83556/Figure 10b.png)